Russian PSO-1 sniper scope Прицел снайперский оптический ПСО-1

 The scope is factory matched to the rifle by engraving the serial number on the scope mount.

 NPZ no longer includes the infra-red detector on their military scopes because so few opposing forces use IR illumination for their night vision.
 Note the blank disk where the circular IR switch would normally be.

-The PSO-1M2 provided with the US imported Tigr is unique in that it is made by Zenit-Belomo in Belarus but is not designated a POSP.
+The PSO-1M2 provided with the US imported Tiger is unique in that it is made by Zenit-Belomo in Belarus but is not designated a POSP.
 It has the military range-finding reticle calibrated to a man-sized target of 1.7 meters (about 5 feet 7 inches).
-Current military scopes are prohibited from export from Russia because they are considered military goods.
+Current military scopes are prohibited from export from Russia because they are considered regulated military goods.
 Belomo does not have such a restriction and exports scopes and optical sights with military reticles.

 When the first batch of Russian NPZ manufactured scopes were imported to the US in the late 1990's, they had government-mandated commercial reticles which consisted of either a standard "German #1" T reticle cross hair or a width-based choke style range finder reticle used to hunt large game.

-The numbers in the military range-finding reticle are etched into the glass giving it crisp definition.
+The numbers in the military range-finding reticle are etched into glass giving it crisp definition.
 Above as seen in daylight, below with the reticle illuminated at night.
 Aftermarket bulbs can be purchased in other colors such as blue, white, green, etc.

 Russian older 2.5 volt light bulb.

 Early Russian military PSO-1 scope on a Chinese NDM-86.
 This scope still features the infra-red detector.
 The IR switch can be seen on the side of the scope just in front of the elevation turret.

 At the time of its introduction in 1963, the PSO-1 scope was aguably the most sophisticated sniper scope ever designed.
 Adjusting the turrets by one click equals movement of the reticle by 5 cm for every 100 meters to the target.